-The Councils recognize that dental injuries are common in collision or contact sports and recreational activities.1 Numerous surveys of sports-related dental injuries have documented that participants of all ages, genders and skill levels are at risk of sustaining dental injuries in sporting activities, including organized and unorganized sports at both recreational and competitive levels.1-3 While collision and contact sports, such as boxing, have inherent injury risks, dental injuries are also prevalent in non-contact activities and exercises, such as gymnastics and skating.1,3,4
+Both the ADA Council of Scientific Affairs and the Council on Access, Prevention and Interprofessional Relations recognize that dental injuries are common in collision or contact sports and recreational activities.2 Numerous surveys of sports-related dental injuries have documented that participants of all ages, genders and skill levels are at risk of sustaining dental injuries in sporting activities, including organized and unorganized sports at both recreational and competitive levels.
+While collision and contact sports, such as boxing, have inherent injury risks, dental injuries are also prevalent in non-contact activities and exercises, such as gymnastics and skating.3-5

 The Councils promote the importance of safety in maintaining oral health and the use of a properly fitted mouthguard as the best available protective device for reducing the incidence and severity of sports-related dental injuries.
 The Councils are committed to oral health promotion and injury prevention for sports participants.

 It is necessary that mouthguards actually perform as required, i.e. to keep teeth safe.
 An important step was therefore the work of the ADA with ANSI/SAI in developing a standard for Athletic Mouth Protectors and Materials.
 However, as recently as 2009, a study of commercially available products found none that met current ANSI and SAI standards for impact attenuation.6

 It is important for mouthguards to be safe however to be effective, they also have to be used.
 Reasons given for why mouthguards are not used include awareness, cost, and lack of requirement for their use.7